 "I probably shouldn't have done that," Daphne replied, accepting the offered towel.
 "I hate being like that," she confessed.
-While she could admit to it being a valuable skill at times the whole aloof persona made her stomach queasy.
+While she could admit to it being a valuable skill at times, the whole aloof persona made her stomach queasy.
 "The Malfoy family is as old as mine.
-Should that get back to his father I am certain mine will hear of it as well," Daphne said a bit worried.
+Should that get back to his father I am sure mine will hear of it as well," Daphne said, a bit worried.

 "What is it?"
 Daphne asked from behind her friend as she nearly stumbled into the retreating girl's back.

 "What if they come and knock?"
 Daphne asked.
-She wasn't certain if a boy would actually have the audacity to knock upon the door to the girl's loo.
+She wasn't certain if a boy would actually have the audacity to knock on the door to the girl's loo.
 Somehow she couldn't put it past the Malfoy boy to do just that.
-Daphne, while attending social events, always tried to avoid pompous self-entitled little brats such as Draco.
+Daphne, while attending social events, always tried to avoid arrogant self-entitled little brats such as Draco.